dyr429/shoplens/README.md

 go to window->device and simulator. select your device and find data record in device.
 In small cog, select download container. the data is in the first folder of download package. named data.plist.

 ### calculate the time user cost to finish each task
-check start function time stamp to calculate
+check start function time stamp to calculate(use second). fill in sheet in google drive